A Northland Regional Council resource consent allows a person or organisation to do something which may have an adverse effect on the environment.

 During the resource consent process, you have the right to be involved and heard.
 If you feel you are not being given an opportunity to have your say, or you do not understand what is happening, contact the Northland Regional Council and ask for assistance.

-The flow chart (below) shows the process your resource consent application will follow and the time you can expect each step of the process to take.
+The flow chart (right) shows the process your resource consent application will follow and the time you can expect each step of the process to take.
 The time frames are governed by the Resource Management Act.

 When your application arrives at the regional council it is checked to make sure all the forms are completed and the correct fee/deposit has been paid.
 It is then passed on to a technical officer who will study the proposal to see if there is enough information to enable the application to be processed.
 If necessary, you will be asked for further information.